Algeria–Turkey relations: Economy

 "We see Algeria as an island of political and economic stability in the region.
 Our first trading partner in Africa is Algeria." said Turkish President Erdoğan and he added: "Therefore, around one thousand Turkish firms are in Algeria carrying on businesses with an investment volume of 3.5 billion dollars."

 Algeria is Turkey's 23rd largest export market and 25th largest supplier of goods imports with a total trade volume of 4.5 billion while Turkey is Algeria's 6th biggest economic partner.
 Algeria's most exported good to Turkey is oil hydrocarbons and natural gas.
 Algeria imports construction material the most from Turkey.
 Algeria is the 4th biggest natural gas supplier of Turkey with %8 percent of the share.

 At the end of June 2024 it was officially announced that in 2023 trade between Algeria and Turkey reached a new peak with $6.3 billion.
 The Algerian and Turkish presidents say they want to reach $10 billion in trade between the two nations.
 In 2018, trade between the two countries was only 3.5 billion.
 Otherwise in 2024 around 1,500 Turkish companies operate in Algeria.
 The total investment volume of these companies exceeded $6 billion, and Turkish construction companies have so far implemented 636 projects worth $21.3 billion in Algeria.

 Security

 In 2003, Turkish-Algerian ministers signed a security memo against drug, human trafficking and organized crimes.
-Both sides described terrorism as a big problem and discussed uniting struggles against such groups and organizations.
+Both sides described terrorism as a significant problem and discussed uniting struggles against such groups and organizations.
 By the October of the same year, a military cooperation agreement was framed.
 The agreement included clauses such as technology transfer, common military drills and exchange of military information.
 Turkey, as a NATO member, plays a significant role on the thawing relations between the group and Algeria, due to the importance of Algeria for the regional security of Africa and MENA.
-Turkey is also becoming an increasingly important weapon exporter to Algeria and military cooperation between the two countries is growing as well, given the status of Algerian People's National Armed Forces as one of the most well-trained, battle-hardened and professional African militaries.
+Turkey is also becoming an increasingly important weapon exporter to Algeria and military cooperation between the two countries is growing as well, given the reputation of Algerian People's National Armed Forces as one of the most well-trained, battle-hardened and professional African militaries.